simplesamlphp/simplesamlphp-module-webauthn/README.md

 How to setup the webauthn module
 -----------------------------------------
 You need to enable the module's authprocfilter at a priority level so that it takes place AFTER the first-factor authentication.
-E.g. at 100:
+E.g. at 100 and if standalone registration and name2oid are used together, then the WebAuthn auth proc filter has to run after name2oid.

 ```php
 100 => [